In April 2025, LINE soft-banned my account with no warning and no explanation. Here’s what happened and where things stand.

 • Planning or soliciting unhealthy meetings or gatherings for minors”

 The response provided a generic list of potential violations but offered no indication of which, if any, of these categories supposedly applied to my case.
-This cookie-cutter approach to customer service only added to the frustration of an already opaque process.

 The Partial Recovery